Vietnam.vn - Nền tảng quảng bá Việt Nam

 Don't trust your memory!

-Many people have a habit of trusting their memory and thinking that they can remember all their passwords, thereby creating short, easy-to-guess and insecure passwords.
+Many people have a habit of trusting their memory and thinking that they can remember all passwords, thereby creating short, easy-to-guess and insecure passwords.
 However, this is a common mistake that can easily lead to security risks.

 An effective solution is to use password managers like LastPass, 1Password or Bitwarden, which help store, encrypt and autofill passwords securely and conveniently.